-The IOR_survey script tests the performance of the Lustre file system.
+Use the IOR_Survey script to test the performance of Lustre file systems.
 It uses IOR (Interleaved or Random), a script used for testing performance of parallel file systems using various interfaces and access patterns.
 IOR uses MPI for process synchronization.